Table of content

 A complete plan typically includes:

-- A proper consultation that reviews medical history and gum health
+- A full consultation that reviews your medical history and gum health.

-- Clear confirmation of the implant brands and the exact implant systems used
+- Clear confirmation of the exact implant system and brand being used.

-- a clear decision about temporary teeth, explaining whether immediate temporary restoration is appropriate or whether delayed loading is safer
+- A clear decision on temporary teeth: whether immediate temporary restoration is appropriate, or whether delayed loading is safer for your case.

-- Follow-up checks and bite adjustments (critical for longevity)
+- Follow-up checks and bite adjustments (critical for long-term success).

-- An itemised list of what would be considered an additional procedure if required (such as sinus lifts or bone support)
+- An itemised list of anything that would count as an additional procedure if required, such as a sinus lift or bone grafting.

-If the quote is not detailed, your risk increases.
-You don’t want long-term bone or implant health to be the price of someone else’s quick turnover.
+If the quote isn’t this detailed, your risk goes up.
+Long-term bone and implant health shouldn’t be the price you pay for someone else’s quick turnaround.

 Why some patients need extra steps